Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Summary

-\item While some of the modes that we find are global, i.e. operate both in the disk and the star, others are star-only or disk-only modes.
-We analyzed the properties of several disk-only modes trapped in the vicinity of the BL.
+\item Different types of modes can easily co-exist in the inner disk.
+They have finite life times, although some of them can operate for hundreds of orbits.
+While some of the modes that we see are global, i.e. operate both in the disk and the star, others are star-only or disk-only modes.

 \item We compared characteristics of many different modes identified in our simulations with their analytical dispersion relations and found good agreement.